 Mild to Moderate, Moderate to Severe or Early Childhood Education Specialist credential while teaching in the classroom.
-We also expect to be offering the Deaf and Hard of Hearing intern credential in the 2021-22 school year.
+We also expect to offer the Deaf and Hard of Hearing credential in the 2022-2023 school year.

-If you are interested in becoming a Special Education Teacher, the Teacher Effectiveness and Preparation offers the TEP Intern program to provide a pathway to earning your
+If you are interested in becoming a Special Education Teacher, Teacher Effectiveness and Preparation Intern program provides a pathway to earning your

 The commitment to coursework over the 2-year period is 2 nights per week.
 The cost for the first 3 months of preservice is $1,200.00, and then $10,000.00 for the remainder of the coursework, paid in installments if preferred.
 Deaf and Hard of Hearing credential is $1,500.00 for preservice, and $12,000.00 for the remaining intern coursework.
 Books not included.

 All applicants are required to complete 120 hours of preservice preparation.
 This preparation includes classroom management and planning, reading/language arts, specialty specific pedagogy and human development, with 45 hours devoted specifically to teaching English learners.

-Applicants holding a valid teaching credential with an EL authorization or a CLAD certificate already meet the Pre-service Preparation component with an EL authorization or a CLAD certificate need only take one preservice course specific to special edcucation law and collaborative practice.
+Applicants holding a valid teaching credential with an EL authorization or a CLAD certificate need only take one preservice course specific to special education law and collaborative practice.

 Steps to Becoming an Intern

 - Complete the application (sent to you after attending the info session)

 - Submit a non-refundable application fee of $300 (applied toward preservice)